Danielle-Morris-1/SOC-Automation-Project/README.md

 - **Shuffle**: SOAR platform for automating enrichment and analyst notifications.
 - **Python** (inside Shuffle): Custom parsing and extraction of SHA256 hashes.
 - **VirusTotal**: Threat intelligence source for file and hash reputation lookups.
-- **Bash**: Linux scripting for installation and configuration tasks.
+- **PowerShell & Bash**: Windows and Linux scripting for installation and configuration tasks.
-- **PowerShell**: Windows scripting for telemetry generation and configuration tasks.

 ## Infrastructure/Cloud Environment ☁️